Ontario Sires Stakes memories roll in as province-wide 50th anniversary celebrations roll on

 With seven stops still left on the celebration tour, one of the OSS program’s leading visionaries, Sandra Snyder, took a moment to reflect on how far the legacy event has come.

-“I’ve said over the course of our anniversary tour that when Lloyd Chisholm was criss-crossing Ontario trying to put this thing together back in the late 1960s, early 1970s, I am fairly confident he and his other organizers would never have been able to envision where we’re at today, with Bulldog Hanover being the fastest horse and Nijinsky winning the North American Cup,” Snyder said.
+“I’ve said over the course of our anniversary tour that when Lloyd Chisholm was criss-crossing Ontario trying to put this thing together back in the late 1960s, early 1970s, I am fairly confident he and his other organizers would never have been able to envision where we’re at today, with Bulldog Hanover being the fastest horse and Nijinsky winning the North America Cup,” Snyder said.
 “We’ve had multiple North America Cup winners; it’s become a regular thing.
 It’s not a surprise, it’s not a big deal anymore.
 We expect to be there and we expect to be able to win it.

 “The quality of the breed, the way that breeders have elevated their game, and what that’s meant to the standardbred industry in Ontario, I’m not sure it can be overstated.”